SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 Street Photography Tips No.3 – Sit Still

-Sit down, wait, and street will come to you.
+If you’re feeling anxious, sit down, wait, and street will come to you.

 A homeless busker in London gave me this advice a few years back and I now swear by it.
 He was telling Sharon and I how this technique helped make the streets feel like home for him.